stories

 View

-Dolakha IMP Success Story
+Dolakha IPM Success Story

 Kalinchowk Rural Municipality Ward No. 9 is predominantly inhabited by the Thami Indigenous Group, who make up more than 90% of the village's population.
 The Thami Community relies on agriculture for their livelihood, cultivating crops and rearing animals for sustenance.
 However, despite their dependence on farming, they do not own the land they work on.
 Instead, the land is owned by Non-Indigenous People who lease it to the Thami Community.
 Under this arrangement, the Thami must give half of their harvest to the landowners.
 The Thami Community faces significant challenges due to their agricultural obligations.
 They are required to give half of their harvest to the landowner, leaving them with only enough crops to sustain themselves for about three months.
 This precarious situation has made it difficult for the Thami people to achieve food security and maintain their livelihoods.